-Plan Description - Employees of the Authority that are also members of the LGDTF may voluntarily contribute to the Voluntary Investment Program, an IRC Section 401(k) defined contribution plan administered by PERA.
+Plan Description - Employees of the Authority that are also members of the LGDTF may voluntarily contribute to the Voluntary Investment Program (PERAPlus 401(k) Plan), an IRC Section 401(k) defined contribution plan administered by PERA.
 Title 24, Article 51, Part 14 of the C.R.S., as amended, assigns the authority to establish the Plan provisions to the PERA Board of Trustees.
-PERA issues a publicly available ACFR which includes additional information on the Voluntary
+PERA issues a publicly available ACFR which includes additional information on the PERAPlus 401(k) Plan.

-Investment Program.
 That report can be obtained at www.copera.org/investments/pera-financial-reports.

-Funding Policy - The Voluntary Investment Program is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service (IRS), as established under Title 24, Article 51, Section 1402 of the C.R.S., as amended.
+Funding Policy - The PERAPlus 401(k) Plan is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service (IRS), as established under Title 24, Article 51, Section 1402 of the C.R.S., as amended.
 In addition, the Authority has agreed to match employee contributions up to 5.0% of covered salary as determined by the IRS.
 Employees are immediately vested in their own contributions, employer contributions and investment earnings.
-For both years ended December 31, 2022 and 2021, program members contributed \$1.4 million.
-For years ended December 31, 2022 and 2021, the Authority recognized expense of \$811 thousand and \$765 thousand, respectively, related to the PERAPlus 401(k) plan.
+For years ended December 31, 2023 and 2022, program members contributed \$1.5 million and \$1.4 million, respectively.
+For years ended December 31, 2023 and 2022, the Authority recognized expense of \$868 thousand and \$811 thousand, respectively, related to the PERAPlus 401(k) plan.